Ministry should not kill marriages

 - The divorce rate for pastors is no better than for the public as a whole

-Additionally, those who minster to pastors and their spouses agree that pastors have worse marriages than their congregations, worse sex lives than their congregations do, and higher levels of porn use than their congregations.
+Additionally, those who minister to pastors and their spouses agree that pastors have worse marriages than their congregations, worse sex lives than their congregations, and higher levels of porn use than their congregations.

-The above are for pulpit minsters, but things are no better for missionaries and those involved in para-church ministries.
+The above is for church ministers, but things are no better for missionaries and those involved in para-church ministries.
 Why is it so bad?
-Why is it that being a minster puts your marriage in danger, and often means your wife is miserable?
-Clearly, the way we have done things is not right, because the result is something that is far, far from the will of God.
+Why is it that being a minister puts your marriage in danger, and often means your wife is miserable?
+Clearly, the way we’re doing things isn’t right because the result is something that is far, far from the will of God.

 If you are a minster: Please get your priorities right – with your wife and your minor children being ahead of your church or ministry.
 If your ministry is hurting your family, make changes.
 If your ministry is killing your marriage, do whatever it takes, up to and including getting out of ministry, to save your marriage.

-If you are not a minster: Please understand how difficult ministry is.
-It’s not as easy or free as you think, and it’s very, very hard on those who do it and their families.
+If you’re not a minster: Please understand how difficult ministry is.
+It’s not as easy or footloose as you think.
+Ministry is hard on those who do it and on their families.
 Pray for and support those in ministry, starting with your pastor.
 Be an advocate for getting your pastor more help, better pay, needed time off, and so on.
 Refuse to let your church be a marriage killer!

 *Statistic sources: Schaeffer Institute, Barna, Focus on the Family, Global Pastors Wives Network, and Fuller Seminary